romangrubic/Snoop-Adverts-Flask/README.md

 * My projects icons

-  - In the footer are two project icons with links, one leading to my **Weather 360°** JS project and one for my **Memory game** project (both of them open in a new tab because of
+  - In the footer are two project icons with links, one leading to my **Weather 360°** project and one for my **Memory game** project (both of them open in a new tab because of
   `target="_blank"` attribute).
 Only visible on medium and bigger screen sizes.

 [Back to top](#summary)